eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 * the AMQP 1.0 Messaging Network has capacity to process events for the client's tenant and
 * the events published by the client comply with the format defined by the Event API.

-The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
+The protocol adapter checks the configured [message limit]({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
 If the message limit is exceeded or the incoming event message cannot be processed, the connection to the client is closed.

 The devices can optionally indicate a *time-to-live* duration for event messages and the content type of the payload by setting the *hono-ttl* and *content-type* properties explicitly in the `property-bag`.
 The `property-bag` is an optional collection of properties intended for the receiver of the message.
 A property bag is only allowed at the very end of a topic.
 It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
 For example, a property bag containing two properties *seqNo* and *importance* looks like this: `/topic/name/?seqNo=10034&importance=high`.